 Talk to a seasoned divorce attorney for more on how a divorced dad can boost their daughter’s self-esteem.
 Experienced divorce lawyers can give legal advice and refer you to professional divorce counselors specialized in all divorce matters.

 Don’t let your relationship with your daughter become a statistic.
-If your child custody arrangement is keeping you from being the best-divorced dad you can be, Charlotte Christian Law can help.
+If your child custody arrangement is keeping you from being the best-divorced dad you can be, The Law Offices of Charlotte Christian and Associates can help.
 If you are preparing for a divorce where child custody and child support will be major factors, Charlotte Christian is the family law attorney you want to be on your side.
 Contact us via phone at (256) 769-0508 and schedule a consultation.